liopyu/kjstutorialpack/local/kubejs/event_groups/EntityJSEvents/addGoalSelectors.md

 Adds a `LookAtPlayerGoal` to the entity
 ```

-- `void rangedAttack(int priority, double speedModifier, int attackIntervalMin, int attackIntervalMax, float attackRadius)`
+- `void meleeAttack(int priority, double speedModifier, boolean followTargetEventIfNotSeen)`

   Parameters:
   - priority: int- The priority of the goal
   - speedModifier: double- Sets the speed at which the mob should try to move
-  - attackIntervalMin: int- The minimum interval between attacks
-  - attackIntervalMax: int- The maximum interval between attacks
-  - attackRadius: float- The maximum distance something can be attacked from
+  - followTargetEventIfNotSeen: boolean- Determines if the entity should follow the target even if it doesn't see it

 ```
-Adds a `RangedAttackGoal` to the entity, only applicable to **ranged attack** mobs
+Adds a `MeleeAttackGoal` to the entity, only applicable to **pathfinder** mobs
 ```

 - `void moveTowardsTarget(int priority, double speedModifier, float distanceWithin)`